ansys/pyprimemesh/doc/source/user_guide/wrapper.rst

 Geometries migrated from various CAD packages often contain gaps and overlaps between the surfaces due to algorithm and tolerance differences of the CAD packages.
 Surface wrapping provides the ability to create reliable meshes for such geometries without extensive manual clean up and reduces the time required for preprocessing.

-The :class:`Wrapper <ansys.meshing.prime.Wrapper>` allows you to extract a closed watertight surface used to create a volume mesh from geometry where the inputs:
+The :class:`Wrapper <ansys.meshing.prime.Wrapper>` class allows you to extract a closed watertight surface used to create a volume mesh from geometry where the inputs:

- - are not connected with overlaps
+- Are not connected with overlaps
- - have holes, leaks or gaps
+- Have holes, leaks, or gaps
- - have small features that need to be ignored or walked over
+- Have small features that need to be ignored or walked over

 The wrapping operation uses an appropriate material point to identify the relevant surfaces of the selected objects.
 A coarse Cartesian grid is overlaid on the selected objects to create a contiguous region.
 This Cartesian grid is used to automatically clean the input geometry and to create the watertight representation.
 The Cartesian grid is then refined